-Further information about Seqwater, including our strategic context and commitment to Queensland Government objectives, is in Seqwater's Annual Report 2022-23.
+Further information about Seqwater, including our strategic context and commitment to Queensland Government objectives can be found in Seqwater's Annual Report 2023-24.

-2 Our Purpose, Vision and Values
+2 Our purpose, vision and values

-Our purpose is to provide a safe, sustainable and valued water supply on behalf of the South East Queensland community.
-Our vision is our vision Water for Life
+Seqwater's purpose is to provide a safe, sustainable and valued water supply on behalf of the South East Queensland community.

-Water for Life - an innovative leader, delivering our most precious resource for generations to come.
+Seqwater's vision is: Water for Life - an innovative leader, delivering our most precious resource for generations to come.

-Our values underpin Seqwater from the highest levels of our strategy to the day-to-day behaviours of our employees.
-Seqwater is a business full of passionate people with a deep sense of pride about the service it provides to the communities of South East Queensland, its vision of Water for Life and Safe for Life promise.
-Seqwater's values reflect that and guide our decisions and behaviours.
+Its values underpin Seqwater from the highest levels of its strategy to the day-to-day behaviours of its employees.
+Seqwater is a business full of passionate people with a deep sense of pride about the service it provides to the communities of South East Queensland, its Water for Life vision and Safe for Life promise.
+Seqwater's values reflect that and guide decisions and behaviours.